wout/dat-metadata-standard/README.md

 ```

 ### **2**.
 Renderer

-The renderer token is part of the same `policy_id`.
+The *renderer* token is part of the same `policy_id`.
 It can either be a
 self-contained program or one with dependencies.
 Within the same policy,
-multiple renderer tokens can exist.
+multiple *renderer* tokens can exist, but *scene* tokens can only reference one.

 The code is stored in the **`files`** property as-is or as a base64-encoded
 string.
 The `name` property of the file should match the `asset_name`.